Updated October 2023

-Developing Friendship, Responsibility, Self-Regulation, and Collaboration Skills
+Developing Friendship, Community, and Social-Emotional Skills

 “Settling-in” time is that transition from home to school when children are saying good-bye to their Mom or Dad, returning their School-to-Home book bags, and taking care of important community life.
 They are greeting their teacher with important news, fingerspelling and doing name writing practice, watering their vegetable sprouts, checking on the turtle, making birthday cards, greeting their friends, responding to name graph questions, and feeling a part of a unique community of learners and friends.
 This is a disciplined and structured time for social learning and building life skills: speaking, listening, friendship, and collaboration.